UltraEngine/Documentation/CPP/Actor_Copy.md

 # Actor::Copy

-This method makes a copy of an actor, including its entity.
+This method makes a copy of an actor including its entity and all components.

 - shared_ptr<[Actor](Actor.md)> **Copy**()